-Another option would be to encourage private student loans from credible financial institutions.
-Currently most financial institutions in the state provide little or no student loans.
+Another student loan option would be to encourage private student loans from credible financial institutions.
+Currently, most financial institutions in the state offer few if any student loans.

 Two credit unions in the state (BECU and GESA Credit Union) participate with other credit unions throughout the country in the Credit Union Student Choice program.
-This highly successful program has the infrastructure in place to originate the loan as well as service the loan.
+This highly successful program has infrastructure in place to originate and service loans.
 These state credit unions currently issue more that \$50 million in student loans to more than 2,400 students.
-All loans must be co-signed which enables the default rate to be very low.
+All loans must be co-signed, which enables the default rate to be very low.

-However, state and federal regulators continue to review possible over commitment of certain kinds of loans, so the capacity to increase the number of private student loans does not continue to increase.
-Washington could encourage and get involved in the private student loan program by acting as a guarantor to the state financial institutions that make these student loans.
-The structure could be very similar to how the U.S. Small Business Administration (SBA) loan guarantee program works.
+However, state and federal regulators continue to review possible over-commitment of certain kinds of loans, so the capacity to increase the number of private student loans does not continue to increase.
+Washington could encourage and become involved in the private student loan program by acting as a guarantor to state financial institutions that make these student loans.
+The structure could be very similar to the U.S. Small Business Administration's (SBA) loan guarantee program.

 SBA does not make loans itself, but guarantees loans made by financial institutions.
 In this way, taxpayer funds are only used in the event of a borrower default.
 This reduces the risk to the lender but not to the borrower.
 To offset the costs of its loan programs to the taxpayer, SBA charges lenders a guaranty fee and a servicing fee for each loan approved and disbursed.
-The amount of the fees is based on the guaranty portion of the loans.
+The fee amount is based on the guaranty portion of the loans.

 Washington State could set up a similar guarantee private student loan program modeled after the federal SBA program.
-The State could set up a Loan Loss Reserve Fund (LLRF) that would enable financial institutions to grant student loans with a state guarantee of loss coverage that could range anywhere from 50 percent to 100 percent of the loan amount.
+The state could set up a Loan Loss Reserve Fund (LLRF) that would enable financial institutions to grant student loans with a state guarantee of loss coverage that could range anywhere from 50 percent to 100 percent of the loan amount.

-This approach would allow the financial institutions to decide what level of risk they are willing to accept.
-The percent of coverage would be based on a fee paid per loan to the LLRF; the higher the fee the higher the coverage.
+This approach would allow financial institutions to decide what level of risk they are willing to accept.
+The percent of coverage would be based upon a fee paid per loan to the LLRF; the higher the fee, the higher the coverage.
 The financial institutions could also be charged an initial participation fee to be in the state student loan guarantee program.
-These fees could help to fund the account and the administration of the program.
+These fees could help to fund the account and administer the program.
 The formula for funding LLRF would be based on anticipated loss rates on projected statewide volumes, plus a reserve amount.
 The amount needed for a LLRF would encourage and support a much larger volume of new private student loans than if the State were to act as a direct lender using the same investment amount.